Tom's Rhinoplasty: Plot

-Valentine's Day approaches, and Wendy suggests to her boyfriend Stan ways to spend time together.
-However, when their schoolteacher Mr. Garrison decides to get a rhinoplasty, a new substitute arrives named Ms. Ellen (Natasha Henstridge) and all the boys in class find themselves inexplicably enamored with her, including Stan.
+Valentine's Day approaches, and Wendy Testaburger suggests to her boyfriend Stan Marsh ways to spend time together.
+However, when their schoolteacher Mr. Garrison decides to get a rhinoplasty, a new substitute arrives named Ms. Ellen (Natasha Henstridge).
+Stan, Kyle Broflovski, Eric Cartman, and Kenny McCormick all fall in love with her.
 Wendy becomes incredibly jealous and warns Ms. Ellen to stay away from Stan, unaware that the substitute teacher does not return Stan's affection.

 Concerned about the children's education, Ms. Ellen reveals she will buy dinner for the winner of a spelling test.
 The boys actively try to court Ms. Ellen, but Chef (having beaten them to it) warns them she is a lesbian and thus only likes other lesbians.
 The boys do not realise what this means and try to become lesbians in order to attract Ms. Ellen.
 Meanwhile, Mr. Garrison's nose job makes him a "hot and sexy" man, with his face resembling David Hasselhoff, and he decides to quit teaching to pursue women.
 Stan wins the dinner (much to Wendy's dismay), but finds out that Ms. Ellen has no intention of making love with him.
 Wendy however sees them through the window and leaves distraught.
-The next day, several Iraqi men burst into the classroom and declare that Ms. Ellen is actually an Iraqi fugitive.
-As she resists arrest, she inadvertently kills Kenny by impaling him with a sword to his face.
-The soldiers take her into custody and shoot her into the center of the sun via a rocket.
+The next day, several Iraqi men burst into the classroom and declare that Ms. Ellen is actually an Iraqi fugitive and a murderer using a false identity and his real name is "Maqesh Alaq Makaraqesh".
+She resists arrest and inadvertently kills Kenny in the process by impaling him with a sword to his face.
+The soldiers take her into custody and shoot her into the center of the Sun via a rocket.

 Mr. Garrison becomes a successful model, but he soon finds himself being chased throughout the streets by a large group of women attracted to him.
 Frightened by all the attention, Mr. Garrison decides to return to his normal looks.
-Wendy reclaims Stan as her boyfriend by having him vomit on her, and it is made clear that she encouraged the town's women to pursue Mr. Garrison so relentlessly that he decided to return to teaching.
+Wendy reclaims Stan as her boyfriend after he vomits on her, and thanks the town's women for pursuing Mr. Garrison so relentlessly that he decided to return to teaching.
 Wendy speaks with the Iraqi men in fluent Arabic and pays them with a wad of American money.
-Later, Wendy watches joyfully as the rocket blows up in the sun, and Kyle realizes Wendy hired the Iraqis to kill Ms. Ellen.
-Outraged by this, Kyle angrily confronts Wendy for this, but Wendy declares (with deranged eyes), "I told her: 'Don't... fuck... with...
+Later, Wendy watches joyfully as the rocket blows up in the Sun, and Kyle realizes Wendy hired the Iraqis to kill Ms. Ellen.
+Kyle angrily condemns Wendy for this, but she declares (with deranged eyes), "I told her: 'Don't... fuck... with...
 Wendy...
 Testaburger!'"
 Kyle looks shocked.